dzintars/dzintars/docs/index.md

-# This should by my blog, but I have no idea what should i write about,because in every topic i will be wrong.
+# This should be my blog...

+... but I have no idea what should i write about,because in every topic i will be wrong.

 ## Potential article headlines